brsynth/selenzy-wrapper/README.md

 ## Licence
-chemlite is released under the MIT licence.
+selenzy-wrapper is released under the MIT licence.
 See the LICENCE file for details.